 VALLEY OF THE KINGS

-A valley deep within the mountains on the west bank of the Nile across from ancient Thebes (modern Luxor) holds the burial grounds of New Kingdom pharaohs, their families and members of the nobility.
-To date, 63 tombs have been discovered in the Valley of the Kings.
-Tombs consist of intricately painted corridors and rooms.
-Walls and ceilings are covered in scenes from the life of the pharaoh, happy experiences that he wished to carry with him into the afterlife, as well as prayers and spells to help ensure that he reached his destination.
+A valley deep within the mountains on the west bank of the Nile, across from ancient Thebes (modern Luxor), holds the burial grounds of New Kingdom pharaohs, their families and members of the nobility.
+To date, over 60 tombs have been discovered in the Valley of the Kings.
+In many of the tombs, walls and ceilings are painted in scenes from the life of the tomb occupant, happy experiences to be carried into the afterlife, as well as prayers and spells.
 The way to the afterlife was treacherous; and tomb paintings envisioned a successful passage, with the help of various gods.

 TEMPLE OF ISIS AT PHILAE

 The temple of Isis, also known as Philae Temple, was originally located on Philae Island in the Nile.
 In the 1960s, Philae Island was largely submerged in the new Lake Nasser reservoir, so the temple was dismantled and moved to higher ground on Agilka Island.
 Nevertheless, the temple is still known as Philae.